Field Trip Activities

 Students often get very excited on field trips, an educational active game can provide them with a constructive outlet for their extra energy.

 Sharing Nature with Children and Sharing Nature with Children 2 by Joseph Cornell both have a variety of fun and adaptable active games.
-Contact us to borrow the books from Friends’ lending library.
+Contact us to borrow these books from Friends.
 You can also get several example activities in books from the Sharing Nature Foundation.

 Students can hone their observation skills as they take guided nature walks, scavenger hunts and make detailed drawings.
 Take the time to slow down and let students soak it all in and understand what this visit to nature means to them.